Loading Events

 • Pedro Silva (USA) – Founder of The Liberation Comedy Project

-• Moderator: Xochilt Hernandez (Organizing fellow at Horizons Project)
+• Moderator: Xochilt Hernandez (Organizing Fellow at Horizons Project)

 Details